 |Construction and renovation of schools/classes||5|

-In terms of land development, the ORG Rubber plantation is in an area of mixed logged and secondary forest, rattan scrub and long-abandoned farmlands.
+In terms of land development, the ORG Rubber plantation is in an area of mixed secondary forest, rattan scrub and long-abandoned farmlands.
 The plantable lands were determined following an independently conducted Environmental and Social Impact Assessment (ESIA), vegetation mapping using LiDAR and ground truthing, comprehensive biodiversity surveys and participatory village mapping.
 Due to the relatively high surrounding population, local preference for bushmeat, and previous human uses including farming in this area, it is relatively poor in wildlife, with mammal densities in particular only a small fraction of those found in extensive old-growth forests or less-hunted secondary forests.
 Nevertheless, as a result of these surveys, fully 68% of the lease area has been set aside to conserve traditional village use areas, areas of high biodiversity value, wetlands and slopes, and remaining forest areas with relatively high carbon stocks as determined through calibrated LiDAR mapping.

 Olam is also supporting the natural rubber industry in the development of an international sustainability standard.
 In January 2015, the International Rubber Study Group (IRSG) launched the Sustainable Natural Rubber Initiative (SNR-i), which is a self-assessment standard covering five main criteria: